| Using Movies to Transform

 and characters affect your breath.
 Don't analyze anything

 while you are watching.
 Be fully present with your experience.
+Choose a movie you watched before, one

 that you remember moved you deeply.
 If none come to mind,

 visit http://www.cinematherapy.com for a list of suggestions.
+Make yourself very comfortable at home and

 let yourself cry as much as you like.
 Allow your heart to